dpetoukhov/wwntests/README.md

 hypothesis tests tests and related visualizations.
-Currently supported hypothesis tests include weak and strong white noise tests, which are built for general white noise and thus hold under conditional heterscedasticity assumptions, as well as tests of independence and identical distribution.
+Currently supported hypothesis tests include weak and strong white noise tests, which are built for general white noise and thus hold under conditional heteroscedasticity assumptions, as well as tests of independence and identical distribution.

 ## Installation